jordisantamaria/jordisantamaria/README.md

 Welcome, I'm Jordi 👋
 ==========================================

-I'm an expert in software development with experience in more than 20 projects.
+I'm an expert in software development with experience working for more than 20 business.

+I'm focused on offering high quality software, following the best practices to provide the best user and development experience.

 ![Banner](img/programming-banner.jpg 'Banner')